cirakg/construction/README.md

 			  Username and password for MySQL should be root/root, otherwise you can change your connection details in application-dev.yml file

-STEP1: run maven install in the root project folder.
+(optional): run maven install in the root project folder.
 This will build the project and run integration tests.
 You can see the test execution details in the generated target folder after build passes.

-STEP2:
 To start your application in the dev profile, run:

     ./mvnw